briandweber/project-beta/README.md

 ## How to Run this App

 This application uses multiple microservices.
-Docker was used in the development environment.
+Docker was used in the development environment for containerization of the services, pollers, React, and database.
 Python and the framework Django version 4.0.3 is used on the backend.
+React was used for the frontend.

 Install Docker with the terminal command: